 When dealing with law enforcement, be polite but firm.
 Refuse to consent to a search, and ask if you’re free to leave.
 If you’re detained, politely request an attorney and don’t say anything else until you have legal representation.

-Being accused of a crime is a serious matter, and it’s essential to have legal representation, even if you believe you’re innocent.
-It’s important to know your constitutional rights, be respectful to law enforcement officers, but not let them trample on your rights.
+Being accused of a crime is a serious matter, and it’s essential to have legal representation, even if you’re innocent.
 Remember, you have the right to an attorney, and you should exercise that right if you’re detained.